huynhnhathao/traffic_signal_control/README.md

 If your operating system is Windows and you have set `git config --global core.autocrlf true` , when you clone this repo, git will automatically add CR to cfg/simulator.cfg.
 This will lead to the error in Linux of the docker container.

-So please change cfg/simulator.cfg from CRLF to LF after cloning this repo.
+So please change cfg/simulator.cfg from CRLF to LF